Fructose Malabsorption: Testing,Treatment & Diet

 - Polyols– A sugar alcohol.
 The most common are the artificial sweeteners sorbitol, xylitol and mannitol.

 Everyone has a different tolerance level to fructose.
-It is recommended to follow the diet strictly for 4-6wks. and then re-introduce fructose-containing foods one at a time every four days.
+If you have fructose malabsorption, it is recommended to eliminate fructose for 4-6wks. and then re-introduce fructose-containing foods one at a time every four days.
 Each individual will find their own tolerance level for dietary fructose.
 If your symptoms have subsided on a low fructose diet and they return upon reintroduction of food.
 You have found your sweet spot!
 The best news is you may have also found the answer to your digestive woes!

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.